Welcome to the Office of Financial Aid

 In support of the college’s mission statement, the Office of Financial Aid is dedicated to supporting students with financial assistance and educational resources vital to student success while pursuing a medical degree and in the future.

-Our office is located on the first floor of the Arkansas Colleges of Osteopathic Medicine building in the Office of Student Affairs.
+Our office is located on the first floor of the Arkansas College of Osteopathic Medicine building in the Office of Student Affairs.
 Our official means of communication is via e-mail, through your student portal, so please check this often.

 7000 Chad Colley Blvd